SKAshwin/VaccineUptake/README.md

 4. Pair design shaded counties

-5. Pair design results + Synthetic control results
+5. Pair design results

-6. Synthetic control weights
+6. Synthetic control results and Synthetic control weights

 7. Synthetic control graphs (depending on if they count for multiple)